tronprotocol/pm/TRON Core Devs Meetings/Meeting 71.md

 - **Boson**

-    You mean the runtime exception part? (**Murphy**: Right.)
+    You mean the runtime exception part? (**Murphy**: Yes.)
 The current thinking is to troubleshoot on a private chain, which locates errors quickly; errors during development shouldn't need to hit a production service anyway.
 Also, although the client response is unified into the internal error, the server logs still record the full exception information — it's just at the debug level by default for now.

 - **Murphy**